SamhithMR/react-todo-app/README.md

 2. Add a new task to a todo by clicking the "Add Task" button next to the todo and entering a task description in the input field that appears.
 3. Edit a todo by clicking the "Edit" button next to the todo and entering a new name for the todo in the input field that appears.
 4. Delete a todo by clicking the "Delete" button next to the todo.
-5. Delete a task from a todo by clicking the "Delete" button next to the task.
+5. Delete a task from a todo by clicking the "-" button next to the task.

-## Contributing

-Contributions are welcome!
-If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.